JayaniLakshika/Monash_PhD_thesis/04-chap4.pdf.md

-# Large-scale user study to explore perception and misperception in NLDR representations {#sec-third-paper}
+# A user study to explore perception and misperception in NLDR representations {#sec-third-paper}